Sgail7/Replicator-Revival-Project/Klipper/README.md

 **Please be sure to use the correct origin profile for your printer configuration.
 The Center Origin profiles will not work with a Left Front Origin configured printer and vice versa.**

-PrusaSlicer is currently the slicer of choice for both my personal use and use at my University's Makerspace.
+PrusaSlicer is currently the slicer of choice for both my personal use and use at my university's Makerspace.
 I recommend using these profiles, as they will be up-to-date and are much more thoroughly tested.
-SuperSlicer is also a good option for these printers, as the extra part cooling fan settings it provides can help overcome issues of poor top solid infill finishes.
+SuperSlicer is also a good option for these printers as the extra part cooling fan settings it provides can help overcome issues of poor top solid infill finishes.
 If you are using a PrusaSlicer version that is older than 2.6, I highly recommend commenting out the M204 macro found in the [`Important_Gcode_Functionality_Macros.cfg`](https://github.com/Sgail7/Replicator-Revival-Project/blob/main/Klipper/Macros/Important_Gcode_Functionality_Macros.cfg) file.
 I found that certain acceleration commands would cause errors in this macro, causing prints to fail.

 # Nevermore Filter